railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 	To print several analytic accounts at once you can make a multiple selection on the different account in the tree of accounts.
-	For that select account lines using the :guilabel:`Ctrl-Click` keyboard and mouse combination.

-	Then click on :guilabel:`Print` in the tree or list view to export the whole selection into a single PDF document.
+	Then click on the appropriate :guilabel:`Report` in the toolbar (in the web client), or select one of the :guilabel:`Print` reports (in the GTK client), to export the whole selection into a single PDF document.

 .. index::